Virtual-Labs/github-mirroring-scripts/README.md

-This repo contains the mirroring scripts for all github repos in an organizatio.
+This repo contains the mirroring scripts for all github repos in an organization.